What Can Your Company Do For Me?

 How do you charge?

 We work by the quarter hour to a fixed budget guaranteed in writing.
 We often recommend starting slowly by working in phases: public records first and possible interviewing second.
-Others in our field might propose an expensive approach right away that includes all steps at once, but our view is that we do a better interview once fully informed by the records and media reports we are able to find in phase one.
+Others in our field might propose an expensive approach that includes all steps at once, but our view is that we do a better interview once fully informed by the records and media reports we are able to find in phase one.

 What happens to the results during the case or once the matter is concluded?